 Prerequisites for using a vehicle to get cash

-Before you can use a car to secure funds, the car must be fully paid off.
+Before you can use a car to secure funds, it must be fully paid off.
 It can’t be financed by a bank or another financial institution.

 The car must also be registered in your name.